-- Completion of all general education requirements (see departmental program sheet for specific requirements in some areas). - Completion of the business core courses. - Completion of the major in management as listed below: - Completion of free electives, including physical education, to total a minimum of 122 semester hours. - Fifty percent of course work must be taken in non-business courses.
-Therefore, at least 16 semester hours of free electives must be in non-business courses.
-Business Core Courses:
+• Completion of all general education requirements (see departmental program sheet for specific requirements in some areas). - Completion of the business core courses.\ - Completion of the major in management as listed below: - Completion of free electives, including health & exercise science, to total a minimum of 120 semester hours. \Business Core Courses:

-FIN 230 Business Statistics

-ACC 201 Financial Accounting

-ACC 202 Managerial Accounting

-MGT 250 Organizational Behavior

-MGT 320 Operations Management

-MIS 260 Information Systems Concepts

-MKT 301 Principles of Marketing

-FIN 310 Principles of Finance

-JLA 240 Commercial Law or ACC 340 Business Law I (for accounting

-majors

-MGT 415 Strategic Management

-FIN 310 Principles of Finance

-Course Restrictions

-For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+FIN 230Business StatisticsACC 201Financial AccountingACC 202Managerial AccountingMGT 250Organizational BehaviorMGT 320Operations ManagementMIS 260Information Systems ConceptsMKT 200Principles of MarketingMKT 201Global Environment of Business (MKT 305 Spring 2019)FIN 310Principles of FinanceJLA 240Commercial Law or ACC 340 Business Law I (for accounting majors)MGT 415Strategic ManagementFIN 310Principles of Finance Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
 Required Courses (12 SH):

-MGT 340 Total Quality Management

-MGT 350 Management Negotiations

-MGT 376 Managing People

-MGT 410 Current Issues In Management

-Plus one of the following options:
+MGT 340 Total Quality Management MGT 350 Management Negotiations MGT 376 Managing People MGT 410 Current Issues In Management Plus one of the following options:

-Small Business & Entrepreneurial Management Option (9 SH)

-Intended for students with an interest in starting up or working for a small business.
-Comprised of the following courses:

-MGT 405 Small Business Entrepreneurship

-MGT 406 Small Business Management

-Choose one of the following:
+Small Business & Entrepreneurial Management Option (9 SH) Intended for students with an interest in starting up or working for a small business.
+Comprised of the following courses: MGT 405 Small Business Entrepreneurship MGT 406 Small Business Management Choose one of the following:

 MGT 377 Supply Chain Management MIS 405 Business Applications Using Microcomputers Supervisory Management Option (9 SH) Intended for students with an interest in supervision in all types and sizes of organizations.
 This is the more generic management option.
 MGT 251 Human Resource Management MGT 377 Supply Chain Management MGT 405 Small Business Entrepreneurship Human Resources Management Option (9 SH) Intended for students with an interest in the human resource management functions of an organization, including interviewing, benefits administration, wage and salary administration and employee relations.
-MGT 251 Human Resource Management MGT 353 Advanced Human Resource Management: Employee Acquisition MGT 354 Advanced Human Resource Management: Employee Development LEARNING OUTCOMES A graduate of the Management Department's majors should: - Possess a knowledge of the fundamental concepts of management as an organizational process - · Display the communication skills, both written and oral, used in business and organizational settings - · Recognize ethical challenges and ethical actions in organizational settings - · Possess the skills to work effectively in groups and teams - · Appreciate diversity among individuals as an organizational strength - · Be capable of analyzing and correcting organizational processes Minor in Management Admission to the minor requires completion of at least 45 semester hours with a GPA of 2.3; a GPA of 2.3 or better is required in management courses for completion of the minor.
+MGT 251 Human Resource Management MGT 353 Advanced Human Resource Management: Employee Acquisition MGT 354 Advanced Human Resource Management: Employee Development Learning Outcomes A graduate of the Management Department's majors should: - Possess a knowledge of the fundamental concepts of management as an organizational process - Display the communication skills, both written and oral, used in business and organizational settings Undergraduate Catalog 2018-19 - Recognize ethical challenges and ethical actions in organizational settings - · Possess the skills to work effectively in groups and teams - Appreciate diversity among individuals as an organizational strength - Be capable of analyzing and correcting organizational processes Minor in Management Admission to the minor requires completion of at least 45 semester hours with a GPA of 2.3; a GPA of 2.3 or better is required in management courses for completion of the minor.
 Requirements: